traefik/traefik/docs/content/middlewares/basicauth.md

 The `users` option is an array of authorized users.
 Each user will be declared using the `name:encoded-password` format.

+!!!
+Note

+    For security reasons, the field doesn't exist for Kubernetes IngressRoute, and one should use the `secret` field instead.

 ### `usersFile`

 The `usersFile` option is the path to an external file that contains the authorized users for the middleware.